UPEISMCSCCC/Introduction/README.md

 This is an intro to competitive programming.
 This is supposed to cover some of the basic information needed to get started.

+## Tips

+1. **The best time to start is now** -- the more practice you get in the better, and if you wait until you're in your last year to practice a lot, you'll have a lot of catching up to do.
+It can be intimidating to see a difficult problem, but the only way you can solve it is by practicing easier ones until you're comfortable.
+2. **Keep at it** -- you make the most progress by doing some amount regularly.
+If you solve some problems every day or two, you'll become very good in no time.
+3. **Talk with others** -- if you don't understand a problem or know a good approach for it, there will probably be someone who you can discuss it with that can help out.
+Becoming friendly with others is good in general, but especially since they might be your teammates in a competition.

 ## Platforms

 There are several different platforms to practice competitive programming.
 Here is a few of the important ones: